Logging

 Starting a LogBlock

-The start topic starts the log block on the crazyflie with the frequency passed, defining the logging periode.
-The type of the topic is encoded using an std_msgs/Int16.
+The start topic starts the log block on the crazyflie with a defined logging periode.
+The type of the topic is encoded using a std_msgs/Int16.

 Note

-The unit is a 10th of a ms. A frequency of 1 Hz is obtained by setting this to 100.
+The unit is [10ms].
+A frequency of 1 Hz is obtained by setting this to 100.

 Receiving Data